 - Olympieio (Temple of Zeus)

 The entrance ticket to the Roman Agora is €8 euro per person for the time between April and October and €4 between November and March.
 Half-Price Entrance (not valid for the combo ticket): All archaeological sites in Greece have a half-price ticket from November 1 to March 31.
 All sites take both credit cards and cash and offer an official ticket.

 Free Entrance: From November to March, admission is totally free on the first Sunday of the month and on the dates March 6th, April 18th, May 18th, the last weekend of September, and October 28th.

 How to Get to Roman Agora

 The Roman Agora is a 5-minute walk far from the Monastiraki metro station towards Plaka and Acropolis Hill.
-As you get off the station on your left hand you will see the archaeological site of Adrian’s Library.
+As you get off the station on your left hand you will see the archaeological site of Hadrian’s Library.
 If you continue walking for 2 blocks straight ahead you will find the Roman Agora on your left-hand side.
 If you find directions confusing, check the Map of the Roman Agora of Athens below:

 Map of Roman Agora